jamesmstone/til/postgres/ddl-macros.md

 # DDL Postgres Macros

 In postgres you may find yourself repeating common operations on all your tables.
-For example adding an audit log ,created times, modified user etc.
+For example adding an [audit log](https://github.com/WHauser-HP/postgres_audit), created times, modified user etc.

 This can be tedious to add everywhere.
 Instead, you can create a postgres "macro" to update your DDL for you